-At first glance, polyurethane (PU) and epoxy floors can seem very similar.
+At first glance, polyurethane flooring (PU) and epoxy floors can seem very similar.
 Both are types of resin floor after all.
 But when you’re selecting a flooring solution for your business, it’s important that you choose the right one.

-In a recent article, Australian publication Architecture and Design highlighted the main differences between the two kinds of resin flooring, as well as explaining when you should use which.
+In a recent article, the Australian publication Architecture and Design highlighted the main differences between the two kinds of resin flooring, as well as explaining when you should use which.

 Before you start worrying about the aesthetics of your flooring, you need to ensure you choose one that can handle the demands that will be placed on it.